-Young people can end up in the criminal justice system and need a foster placement while waiting for their court date.
+Young people can end up in the criminal justice system and need to be placed in foster care while waiting for their court date.
 As a remand foster carer, your support and encouragement can make a real difference in helping them into a better future.

 A child or young person fostered on a remand care basis will be looked after in a family environment while they await court dates for an offence they are alleged to have committed.

 Remand foster care provides an alternative to being held in custody or secure accommodation.
 It gives these young people a chance to demonstrate positive changes to their behaviour in society.

 They might be under strict bail conditions will have to attend court dates and meetings with solicitors – all of which they will need support with.

 Children and young people in remand foster care may also have underlying issues that have contributed to their current situation – like neglect, mental health issues or special needs – that they might also require help with.

 Unless you have a particular professional or personal background, remand fostering might sound like a daunting prospect, and it can certainly be challenging; but this might be said of all types of foster care.

 Like all children and young people who require fostering, those needing remand foster care are just as vulnerable and in need of positive role models and a safe environment.

 You will need experience of fostering and specialist training would be a plus (we offer this for free).
 If you can be supportive and non-judgemental, as well as disciplined and determined, you can make a difference to their future.